lucanovello/starter-express-prisma-jwt/README.md

 ### Getting Help

-This starter is maintained for my own projects, so there is no public support channel.
+This starter is provided as-is as a template; external support and upstream PR triage are limited.
 If you fork it, lean on the included docs:

 - [SECURITY.md](./SECURITY.md) - Security policy and best practices
 - [docs/DEVELOPMENT.md](./docs/DEVELOPMENT.md) - Detailed developer guide